Virendra-Nawkar/Virendra-Nawkar/README.md

 - 👋 Hi, I’m @Virendra-Nawkar
-- 👀 I’m interested in Android Dev.
+- 👀 I’m interested in DSA and Web Dev.
-- 🌱 I’m currently learning Python and Java
+- 🌱 I’m currently learning Web Dev
-- 💞️ I’m looking to collaborate on App Dev.
-- 📫 How to reach me insta virendra_nawkar
+- 📫 How to reach me insta @virendra_nawkar

 <!---
 Virendra-Nawkar/Virendra-Nawkar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.